 The schedule for each weekend will vary depending on the season, but in general it will include intellectual/didactic and experiential activities, and solo and group exercises.
 The weekends will be full but there will also be time for reflection and informal learning with one another.
 Maybe even some late nights around the fire circle.

-Because each person will have their own reasons for doing this training, I will work with you to tailor the experience to your individual goals or interests.
-This includes being available between sessions to help or mentor you along.
-If you are a student and wish to do the training for credit then I am happy to play a course director role (assuming that you can arrange that).
+Because each person will have their own reasons for doing this training, I am happy to help tailor the experience to your individual goals or interests.
+This includes being available between sessions to assist or mentor you along.
+If you are a student and wish to do the training for credit then I am willing to play a course director role (assuming that you can arrange that).
 Overall, you can expect me to give you the best support I can in having a life-changing experience, whatever your life may look like.

 Cost and Registration

-This fee includes the training, lodging, and 6 vegetarian meals per weekend.
-It does not include a copy of my book Radical Ecopsychology (2nd ed.), which you will need to pick up, nor any other books or resources you may need in order to fine-tune your particular learning path.
+The tuition for the year-long (4-session) training is $1,250 plus HST (13%).
+A deposit of half the amount, $706.25 ($625 + HST), holds you a spot.
+You then pay the balance ($706.25) prior to our first meeting in April.
+This fee does not include a copy of my book Radical Ecopsychology (2nd ed.), which you will need to pick up, nor any other books or resources you may need in order to fine-tune your particular learning path.

 I have aimed to make the fee reasonable for all involved.
 If, however, you have a strong interest in this training and your financial situation is stopping you, then please send me a note, as some scholarship funding is available.